gcvieira/Uno-cli/README.md

 ## Contributions and future work

 Although contributions are welcome, I consider this project done and do not wish to further contribute to it anymore, because in the future I plan to make a newer version, made with Go, of this same game (CLI style as well) and in english rather than portuguese.
+Maybe even a version using ncurses, who knows what the future holds...